-We are your official authorized Qualcomm distributor and solution provider for the European market.
+Atlantik Elektronik is an authorized Qualcomm Technologies distributor and solution provider for the European market.

 As a partner of leading global technology companies, we support our customers in combining and integrating their products to produce the best possible solutions based on customer specifications.